-NextEra Energy, Inc. (NextEra Energy) is reaffirming its previously announced average adjusted earnings per share growth expectations of approximately 5% to 7% per year from 2009 to 2014, resulting in adjusted earnings per share expectations of \$5.17 to \$5.68 for 2014, at the 2010 Bank of America Merrill Lynch Conference being conducted on September 14, 2010 in San Francisco, CA and at the 2010 Barclays Capital CEO Energy-Power Conference being held on September 16, 2010 in New York, NY.
-NextEra Energy's adjusted earnings per share expectations should be viewed in conjunction with NextEra Energy's cautionary statements and risk factors set forth below.
+In various investor meetings being conducted in California during the week of June 1, 2011 and in Europe during the week of June 13, 2011, Armando Pimentel, Jr., executive vice president, finance and chief financial officer of NextEra Energy, Inc (NextEra Energy) will be reaffirming NextEra Energy's previously announced adjusted earnings per share expectations of \$4.35 to \$4.65 for 2011 and average adjusted earnings per share growth expectations of approximately 5% to 7% per year through 2014 from a 2011 base.
+NextEra Energy's adjusted earnings per share expectations and average adjusted earnings per share growth expectations should be viewed in conjunction with NextEra Energy's cautionary statements and risk factors set forth below.
 These adjusted earnings per share expectations and average adjusted earnings per share growth expectations exclude the cumulative effect of adopting new accounting standards, the unrealized mark-to-market effect of non-qualifying hedges and net other than temporary impairment losses on securities held in NextEra Energy Resources, LLC's nuclear decommissioning funds, none of which can be determined at this time.
 Adjusted earnings do not represent a substitute for net income, as prepared in accordance with generally accepted accounting principles.